 For the full list of supported countries, see Twilio's WhatsApp pricing pages.

 There is a small set of countries that WhatsApp excludes from communicating with WhatsApp for Business numbers.
-Phone numbers from the following countries are essentially blocked:
+Phone numbers from the following countries are blocked:

 - Cuba (+53)